safesoftware/virtualmachines/README.md

 On AWS, you will need to create an S3 bucket to store the RDP files that are created, and set the Permissions to allow public access.
 You may also want to set a Lifecycle policy to delete the RDP files after 2 weeks.

-Be aware that you'll probably have to request an Instance Limit increase for the EC2 instances.
-The default limit is 20 machines per region.
-At Safe Software, we have a limit of 500.
-Keep in mind that the Limit increase request is per region.
-You'll have to submit a request for each region you intend to use.

-Also be aware that the default VPC limit per region is 5.
+Be aware that the default VPC limit per region is 5.
 If you currently have 5 VPCs in your desired region, you will have to request an increase in the VPC limit.

 ![EC2 Service Increase](/images/EC2Limits.png)